intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 This document creates the Editorial Stream in addition to the streams already described in {{RFC8729}}.

-# Updates to This Document

-Updates, amendments, and refinements to this document can be produced using the process documented herein, but shall be operative only after (a) obtaining the agreement of the IAB and the IESG, and (b) ensuring that the IETF LLC has no objections regarding its ability to implement any proposed changes.

 # Security Considerations

 The same security considerations as those in {{RFC8729}} apply.
 The processes for the publication of documents must prevent the introduction of unapproved changes.
-Since the RFC Editor maintains the index of publications, sufficient security must be in place to prevent these published documents from being changed by external parties.
+Because multiple entities described in this document (most especially the RPC) participate in maintenance of the index of publications, sufficient security must be in place to prevent these published documents from being changed by external parties.
 The archive of RFC documents, any source documents needed to recreate the RFC documents, and any associated original documents